DidahDx/FindMissingNumber/Readme.md

-## This is code finds the first missing number (greater than zero) in any given array
+## This is code finds the first missing number (greater than zero) in any given list
 ### Question
 Write a function.

-Given an array A of N integers, returns the smallest positive integer (greater than 0) that does not occur in A.
+Given an list A of N integers, returns the smallest positive integer (greater than 0) that does not occur in A.

 For example, given A = [1, 3, 4, 1, 5, 2, 7], the function should return 6.